iriusrisk/iriusrisk-api/README.md

 ---

-### 🟡 API Version 2 (Beta)
+### 🟢 API Version 2 (Stable)
-**Next-generation features and improvements**

-Our beta API with new capabilities and enhanced functionality.
-Perfect for testing upcoming features.
+Our up-to-date API with full capabilities and enhanced functionality, recommended for production environments and mission-critical integrations.

-> ⚠️ **Note:** This version is under active development and may include breaking changes.

 | Resource                   | Link                                                                           |
 |----------------------------|--------------------------------------------------------------------------------|